Psychometrics and Personality Assessment

 - B. Robins, C. Fraley, and R. Krueger (2007), Personality Research Methods, Guilford. is a handbook on research in personality.
 Chapters include:

-- Revelle, W. (2007) Experimental Approaches to the Study of Personality, to appear in B. Robins, C. Fraley, and R. Krueger, Personality Research Methods, Guilford. (includes an online appendix simulating experimental data with a discussion of how to analyze it.)
+- Revelle, W. (2007) Experimental Approaches to the Study of Personality, in B. Robins, C. Fraley, and R. Krueger, Personality Research Methods, Guilford. (includes an online appendix simulating experimental data with a discussion of how to analyze it.)

 The measurement of individual differences is of primary concern to personality psychologists.
 Issues in measurement include fundamentals of scaling, measures of association, determining the relationship between observed and latent variables, reliable measurement of variables, and validity of these measures.
 These topics are addressed in as yet unfinshed text on psychometric theory with applications in R (Revelle, in prep).
 Chapters currently available include: